Skip to Content

 This mountain town is one of my favorite stops on the drive from Calgary to Kelowna.
 Revelstoke, BC is one of the most beautiful places to visit in British Columbia.
 It has everything you could want!
 Mountains, lakes, glaciers, vast forests, and friendly people!

 It’s all about the outdoors here.
 For my nature lovers out there, Revelstoke is a paradise waiting to be explored.
-From hiking trails to beautiful scenery it can be a little overwhelming when deciding what to do.
+From hiking trails to beautiful scenery, it can be a little overwhelming when deciding what to do.
 Here are some of the best things to do in Revelstoke:

-• Explore Mount Revelstoke National Park – Just outside of Revelstoke is a beautiful national park full of fun hikes.
+- Explore Mount Revelstoke National Park – Just outside of Revelstoke is a beautiful national park full of fun hikes.
 Be sure to drive the Meadows in the Sky Parkway for epic views, and then do one of the trails from the parking lot at the top.
 My favorite is the hike to Edith Lake.

-• Ride the Pipe Mountain Coaster – This cool gravity-fed roller coaster is one of the top attractions in Revelstoke.
+- Ride the Pipe Mountain Coaster – This cool gravity-fed roller coaster is one of the top attractions in Revelstoke.
 If you want to, this coaster can fly down the hill, and it’s actually super fun and gets the adrenaline going.
 Of course, you can go as fast or slow as you want and the coaster actually has brakes – so it’s great for kids too.
-The Mountain Coaster is located at the top of the first gondola at the Revelstoke Mountain Resort.
+The Pipe Mountain Coaster is located at the top of the first gondola at the Revelstoke Mountain Resort.

-• Hit the slopes in winter – Revelstoke, BC is famous for the number of awesome things to do in the winter.
+- Hit the slopes in winter – Revelstoke, BC is famous for the number of awesome things to do in the winter.
 It’s not hard to see that this small mountain town is a winter paradise!
-Revelstoke is famous for huge yearly snowfalls and steep mountainous terrain that could challenge even the most skilled.
+Revelstoke Mountain Resort is famous for huge yearly snowfalls and steep mountainous terrain that could challenge even the most skilled.
 But, if you’re like me and are more suited to green or blue runs then they have that too!

-Where to stay in Revelstoke:
+Where to stay in Revelstoke

 Stoke Hotel is a very good budget option that includes breakfast.
 It’s located right in town and has really good reviews!

-Related read: Check out the best places to stay in Revelstoke.
+For more ideas check our guide to the best places to stay in Revelstoke.

 9. Sicamous

-This little town is the houseboat capital of Canada with people coming from all over to the beautiful lakes in the area.
+This little town of Sicamous is the houseboat capital of Canada with people coming from all over to the beautiful lakes in the area.
 Houseboating on Shuswap Lake is a unique way to spend a few nights out on the water enjoying this area.

 Houseboating season goes from June until October.
-While there will be lots of houseboats especially in July and August, this is a big lake with 1,000 kilometers (over 600 miles) of shoreline, so there’s lots of room.
+While there will be lots of houseboats, especially in July and August, this is a big lake with 1,000 kilometers (over 600 miles) of shoreline, so there’s lots of room.

-But houseboating isn’t the only fun thing to do in Sicamous, if you’re here in the winter, the community borders four mountain ranges and has been voted as having the best snowmobiling in Western Canada.
+But house boating isn’t the only fun thing to do in Sicamous, if you’re here in the winter, the community borders four mountain ranges and has been voted as having the best snowmobiling in Western Canada.
 There are also some nice local trails for snowshoeing.

-Stop by for fresh milk, ice cream, and cheese from D Dutchmen Dairy where everything is produced on-site.
-It’s a small family-owned farm in Sicamous that focuses on high-quality ingredients.
 The milk is sold in glass containers to keep it cold for longer and you can even buy egg nog here at Christmas!
-They also have 62 different flavors of ice cream which has been called BC’s Best Ice Cream – making this a must-visit if you have kids (or adults!) who love a treat.
+They also have 62 different flavors of ice cream which have been called BC’s Best Ice Cream – making this a must-visit if you have kids (or adults!) who love a treat.

 10. Vernon